mcampbell/shortify/docs/NOTES-FOR-EVALUATOR.md

 and 3 calls per second, when running 1 "client".
 With 5 clients, it goes to 17-19.
 With 10, over 46.
 I was able to serve over 100 requests/s with 20 simultaneous clients.

-On my machine it was able to handle at least 75 clients with no errors. (producing 277 requests/s).
+On my development machine it was able to handle at least 75 clients with no errors. (producing 277 requests/s).

 ## Things I Wanted To Do, but Didn't